Anne Hathaway: 2005–2008: Transition to adult roles and critical recognition

-In a 2008 article, Hathaway stated that "anybody who was a role model for children needs a reprieve", but noted that "it's lovely to think that my audience is growing up with me".
-To avoid typecasting, she began taking on adult roles.
-After replacing Tara Strong for the voice role of Red Puckett in Hoodwinked!
-(2005), she starred in the drama Havoc (2005) as a spoiled socialite, appearing nude in some of its scenes.
-Although the film was thematically different from her previous releases, Hathaway denied that her role was an attempt to be seen as a more mature actress, citing her belief that doing nudity in certain films is merely a part of what her chosen form of art demands of her; because of that belief she does not consider appearing nude in appropriate films to be morally objectionable.
+Hathaway began taking on adult roles to avoid typecasting, remarking that "anybody who was a role model for children needs a reprieve", but noted that "it's lovely to think that my audience is growing up with me".
+After replacing Tara Strong for the voice role of Red Puckett in Hoodwinked!, she starred in the drama Havoc (2005) as a spoiled socialite, appearing nude in some of its scenes.
+While the film was thematically different from her previous releases, Hathaway denied that her role was an attempt to be seen as a more mature actress, citing her belief that performing nudity in certain films is merely a part of what her chosen form of art demands of her; because of this belief she does not consider appearing nude in appropriate films to be morally objectionable.
 The film was not released in theaters in the United States due to unfavorable critical reception.

-Hathaway starred opposite Heath Ledger and Jake Gyllenhaal in Ang Lee's drama Brokeback Mountain (2005).
-The film depicts the emotional and sexual relationship between two men married to women, Ennis (Ledger) and Jack (Gyllenhaal); she played Jack's wife, Lureen.
-Hathaway was originally sent the script with the role of Alma, Ennis' wife, but decided to audition for Lureen once she read the screenplay.
-During her audition, she lied to Lee about her knowledge of horseback riding so he would cast her, but she did subsequently take lessons.
+In the 2005 drama Brokeback Mountain, which depicts the emotional and sexual relationship between two men married to women, Ennis Del Mar (played by Heath Ledger) and Jack Twist (played by Jake Gyllenhaal), Hathaway played Lureen, the wife of Jack.
+The actress was originally sent the script with the part of Ennis' wife in mind, but decided to audition for Lureen instead after she read it.
+She lied during the audition about her knowledge of riding so that the director Ang Lee would cast her, but did subsequently take lessons.
 The film received critical acclaim and several Academy Award nominations.
-Peter Travers of Rolling Stone believed that Hathaway "excels at showing Lureen's journey from cutie-pie to hard case", and Todd McCarthy of Variety wrote that she "provides an entertaining contrast in wifely disappointment".
-Hathaway later stated that the content of the film was more important than its award count, and that making it made her more aware of the kind of stories she wanted to tell as an actor.
+Peter Travers of Rolling Stone wrote that Hathaway "excels at showing Lureen's journey from cutie-pie to hard case", and Todd McCarthy of Variety credited her for "provid[ing] an entertaining contrast in wifely disappointment".
+Hathaway stated that the content of Brokeback Mountain was more important than its award count, and that making the film made her more aware of the kind of stories she wanted to tell as an actor.
 At this point, she realized that she wanted to play roles to move audiences or otherwise entertain them so much that they forget about their own lives.